A social club for training the nervous system.

 And what makes this even more personal is that India already had this.
 Pranayama, yoga nidra, cold water, heat, breath, stillness.
 We understood the body and breath long before it became a global trend.
 We didn’t lose the knowledge.
 We lost the room.

-HRV Club is my attempt to build that room again.
-A social recovery club built around cold, heat, breath and guided recovery.
-Woven into a normal week, not saved for a retreat.
 A place you come to the way you go to the gym or for coffee, except the goal is different.
-The goal is to get back in your zone.
-After work, before a big meeting, after training, after travel, before sleep, or on any day your system needs to come down before life asks more of you again.
+The goal is to build your capacity.
+After work.
+Before a big meeting.
+After training.
+After travel.
+Before sleep.
+Or on any day your system needs to come down before life asks more of you again.

 People don’t need more options.
 They need sequencing.
 Someone to say, based on how you’re feeling today, start here, do this much, pause here, breathe here, now come down.
 The point isn’t intensity for its own sake.
 It’s the right dose, at the right time, with guidance.